 Public health requires familiarity with the epidemiology, pathology, prevention, and treatment of a wide range of infectious, noncommunicable, mental, reproductive, and nutritional conditions, as well as violence and unintentional injuries.
 This course offers a populationfocused survey of abnormal human health with an emphasis on leading global causes of morbidity and mortality, key personal risk factors, and broader social determinants of health.
-The student will gain an understanding of principles for endemic disease and injury control and establishes the foundation for courses that follow.
+Students will gain an understanding of principles for endemic disease and injury control and will establish the foundation for more advanced courses in the major.
+Students will also have the opportunity to integrate their experience in a local community context with relevant social determinants of health.
 Previously PB 0201.

+PUBH 2205 Fundamentals of Nutrition

+3 Credits

+This course will introduce students to the fundamental concepts of human nutrition.
+Students will develop an understanding of the digestion, absorption, and function of nutrients in the body and the relationship between diet and health.
+Course topics will also include macronutrients, micronutrients, metabolism, weight management, and fitness.

-PUBH 2216 Introductory Principles of Epidemiology 3 Credits Prerequisite: MATH 1016 or higher.
+PUBH 2216 Introductory Principles of Epidemiology

+3 Credits

+Prerequisite: MATH 1016 or higher.